Intermediate-Mass Stripped Stars in the Magellanic Clouds: Forward Modeling the Observed Population Discovered Via UV Excess: Mock-observed population

 We find that most of the false-positive sources have UV magnitudes reported by \textit{the Tractor} that are $>0.5$ mag brighter than the intrinsic brightness of the source.
 This is because the majority of these sources are injected into crowded regions and have a bright neighboring source within $3$ arcsec.
 Due to crowding, \textit{the Tractor} is unable to disentangle the flux of the two sources, leading to an overestimated UV flux.
 All of the simulated false-positive sources make the final UV-excess detection because of their overestimated UV fluxes, not because they fall in regions of low reddening.
 Figure \ref{fig: flux_fraction} shows the distribution of flux fractions for the observed candidates, simulated stripped stars, and simulated MS stars.
 A majority of the MS contaminants have relatively low flux fractions, reflecting the fact that they are located in crowded regions and have overestimated UV fluxes.

 This possibility was recognized by \citetalias{ludwig_2025}.
 This motivated their flux fraction cut, in which all sources with flux fractions below 0.1 were removed, as well as those with flux fractions below 0.25 that have a neighboring source within $2.5''$.
 This criteria was designed to strike a balance between eliminating contaminants (i.e. the strong overdensity of SUMS candidates with low flux fraction in Figure \ref{fig: flux_fraction}; also see Figure 19 in Appendix of \citetalias{ludwig_2025}) while also keeping sources for future follow-up.
-Only $\sim 10\,\%$ of the simulated stripped stars have flux fractions below 0.5, while $\sim65\,\%$ of SUMS candidates have flux fractions less than 0.5.
+While fewer than $10\,\%$ of the simulated stripped stars have flux fractions below 0.5, $\sim65\,\%$ of SUMS candidates have flux fractions below 0.5.
 Our simulations show that the excess of SUMS candidates with low flux fractions may be explained by false-positive candidates.

-The number of predicted contaminants in the SMC ($\sim 150$) is roughly half the number of photometric stripped-star candidates from SUMS (298).
+The number of predicted contaminants in the SMC ($\sim 120$) is roughly half the number of photometric stripped-star candidates from SUMS (298).
+This contamination rate is somewhat higher than the $\sim 15\,\%$ found in the \citetalias{drout_2023} spectroscopic sample.
+However, as discussed in Section \ref{sec: observed systems}, the preliminary version of the survey by \citetalias{drout_2023} used a different selection function, including manual selection of photometric candidates, which prioritized brighter sources with cleaner photometry than most of the photometric candidates.
 We find the inferred false-positive rate is sensitive to the photometric offsets that we apply to the MIST photometry, because the main selection of the UV-excess search relies on color measurements.
 When the photometric corrections are varied, the false-positive rate can vary significantly.
 For example, repeating the simulations without any photometric offsets, we estimate $\sim 2,400$ false positives in the SMC (which is significantly larger than the total number of photometric candidates that were found by SUMS).
 Thus, it is difficult to precisely predict the number of false positives in the SUMS catalog.
-However, the above experiment suggests that we can expect up to a few hundred false positives due to MS stars in the most pessimistic scenario, and faint candidates ($> 18.5$ mag) with low flux fractions ($< 0.5$) are the most likely to be the false positives.
+However, the above experiment suggests that we can expect up to a few hundred false positives due to MS stars, and faint candidates ($> 18.5$ mag) with low flux fractions ($< 0.5$) are the most likely to be contaminants.